buildtesters/buildtest/docs/configuring_buildtest/overview.rst

       #enable terse mode for report
       terse: False
       format: "name,id,state,runtime,returncode"
-      # show the latest for every test
-      latest: True
-      # show the oldest for every test
-      oldest: False

 The ``count`` property limits the number of records to display when running ``buildtest report`` command.
 The ``format`` property controls the fields to display when running ``buildtest report``.
 The ``terse`` property enables terse mode for ``buildtest report``.
-By default we will show the latest run for each test when running ``buildtest report``.
-The ``latest`` property can be set to ``False`` if you want to change this behavior.

 .. _cdash_configuration: